mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ### Total avatars

-If you need to control the total amount of avatars, use the `total` prop.
+If you need to control the total number of avatars not shown, you can use the `total` prop.

 {{"demo": "pages/components/avatars/TotalAvatars.js"}}